 Unlike traditional estimation methods, which try to guess the absolute time an item might take, story points estimate relative effort.

-This information is then compared against existing estimates, either a sample story or one the team has worked on in the past.
-Is the effort to deliver this piece of work about the same as a set of similar stories.
+To arrive at a relative effort estimate, this information is then compared against existing estimates, either a sample story or one the team has worked on in the past: Is the effort to deliver this piece of work about the same as a set of similar stories.
 Is it bigger?
 Twice as big?
 Four times as big?
 Is it smaller?
 Half the size?
 Even smaller?

 Suppose you and I are to walk to a building.
 We agree that it will take 1 walking point to get there.
 That doesn’t mean 1 minute, 1 mile, or even 1 kilometer.
 We just call it 1 walking point.
 We could have called it 2, 5, 10, or a million, but let’s call it 1.